 The remains of this castle, now in private hands, can be found ten miles to the north-east of York.
 Dating from the 12th century, it came into Richard's hands through his wife Anne Neville.
 The Council of the North often used the Sheriff Hutton as its headquarters.
-The ruined castle was offered for sale in 2008.
+The ruined castle was offered for sale in 2008 and again in 2018.

 Weston-super-Mare doll maker, Peggy Nisbet (1909-1985), appeared to have a great interest in King Richard III and the Wars of the Roses.
 She began her doll making career in 1953 with a model of Queen Elizabeth II in her coronation dress.
 Over the years the business grew with its own factory.
 There were several ranges of dolls produced but the most prolific were the 8" costume dolls, made of styrene, based on kings and queens, historical and literary characters, entertainers, historical costumes through the ages and national dress from around the world.
 What perhaps makes these dolls so remarkable is the attention to detail in such a small scale model.